lohi0399/Real-Time-Voice-Assistant-using-Livekit/README.md

  A pictorially understanding of all possible cases is shown in the figure below:
  ![Alt Text](images/pic2.png)

+I have also added yolov5-object-detection algortihm in the branch named `yolo` wherein we get a more robust person detection infuding both the capabilities of function calling targtted object(person) detection algorithm.
+This can also be converted into only using the object detection algorithm to save on latency, but the algoroithm must be called everytime a person is in frame which may consume more energy.

 ## Additional Modifications (Opitional)

 ### Chaning the Open Source Model